godspeedsystems/gs-documentation/docs/getting_started/overview.md

 In this section, you will learn how to install the Godspeed framework using the command line interface (CLI) and how to either create a new project with the framework or integrate Godspeed into an existing project in NodeJS.

 :::tip **We are coming with Godspeed Framework in Java as well.
-Where Developer's will be able to write events and workflow in same way as NodeJS, while for scripting tasks [`groovy`](https://groovy-lang.org/) can be used.**
+Where Developer's will be able to write events and workflows in same way as NodeJS, while for scripting tasks [`groovy`](https://groovy-lang.org/) can be used.**
 :::